vitamins/archinstaller/README.md

 - The variable "partition_table" is set according to the partition table used for the root partition.
 - The partitions are manually unmounted before rebooting.

-Choose manual partitioning to set up more complex setups, such as lvm, RAID or btrfs subvolumes.
+Choose manual partitioning for more complex setups, such as lvm, RAID or btrfs subvolumes.

 ### mirrors
 The selected mirror should be specified in the same format as listed on https://www.archlinux.org/mirrors/status/.
 Do not leave out the last slash.